 If you suspect that your German Shepherd may have an allergy you must seek veterinary advice promptly.
 The severity of symptoms of an K9 allergic response may only be mild at first but they can become more severe over time.
 The symptoms displayed during an allergic response can also be very uncomfortable for your German Shepherd and may lead to long term problems such as weight loss, hair thinning or skin thickening.

 Your veterinarian may advise diagnostic tests such as blood tests, saliva tests or skin allergen testing.
 They may also recommend elimination trials, particularly when a food allergy is suspected.

-Elimination trials involve feeding your German Shepherd a single type of food for 8 to 12 weeks, such as a hypoallergenic dog food like Jiminy’s Good Grub or Cricket Crave.
+Elimination trials involve feeding your German Shepherd a single type of food for 8 to 12 weeks, such as a gut friendly dog food like Jiminy’s Good Grub or Cricket Crave.

 If your dog’s symptoms resolve after this time then you may wish to continue feeding just this diet, or you could start to reintroduce different food types to identify which one triggers an allergic response.

 Sometimes it can be very difficult or even impossible to pinpoint the exact cause of the allergic response, even with extensive testing; in these cases the allergic response will need to be treated symptomatically.

 Treatment of Allergies in German Shepherds